andrea2025/flutter_exercise/README.md

 # vesti_exercise

-A simple exercise that uses a dynamic form which adds a user Fullname,  email address and skills in a company
+A dynamic form that adds a user Fullname,  email address and skills for staffs in a company.